-▲ DANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+his symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+A WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. is symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
 Note: This symbol indicates situations that may result in equipment or property damage accidents only. \bigcirc This symbol indicates an action must not be completed.

-O Do not store or use flammable gas or combustibles near the unit.
+\bigcirc Do not store or use flammable gas or combustibles near the unit.